wasabikev/AI-UI/README.md

 - `User`: Represents a user with fields for username, email, and password.
 - `SystemMessage`: Represents a system message that can be used as a template or preset response.

+### Modal-Based User Interface Guidelines

+- In our project, we prioritize a modal-based approach for user interfaces when requesting input or displaying information that requires user interaction.
+This approach ensures a consistent, accessible, and user-friendly experience across the application.
+- Use Modals for User Input: Whenever the application requires input from the user, whether it's form submission, settings configuration, or any other input-driven task, use a modal window.
+This includes actions like adding or editing data, confirming decisions, or any interaction that benefits from focused attention.
+- For future iterations and feature implementations, we strongly encourage maintaining the modal-based approach for user interfaces.
+This consistency is key to providing an intuitive and pleasant user experience across our application.

 ## Getting Started

 1. Clone the repository: `git clone <repository-url>`